Military suicides up as much as 20% in COVID era

 And senior Army leaders — who say they’ve seen about a 30% jump in active duty suicides so far this year — told The Associated Press that they are looking at shortening combat deployments.
 Such a move would be part of a broader effort to make the wellbeing of soldiers and their families the Army’s top priority, overtaking combat readiness and weapons modernization.

-The Pentagon refused to provide 2020 data or discuss the issue, but Army officials said discussions in Defense Department briefings indicate there has been roughly a 20% jump in overall military suicides this year.
+The Pentagon refused to provide 2020 data or discuss the issue, but Army officials said discussions in Defense Department briefings indicate there has been up to a 20% jump in overall military suicides this year.
 The numbers vary by service.
 The active Army’s 30% spike — from 88 last year to 114 this year — pushes the total up because it’s the largest service.
 The Army Guard is up about 10%, going from 78 last year to 86 this year.
 The Navy total is believed to be lower this year.

 Army leaders say they can’t directly pin the increase on the virus, but the timing coincides.